Arsenal’s 11 debut goalscorers under Wenger and what they did next

 However, his Arsenal career was hampered by a series of injury problems and the centre-back moved to Barcelona in 2014.

-His terrible luck with injuries continued in Spain and the 34-year-old signed for Japanese side Vissel Kobe five years later.
+His terrible luck with injuries continued in Spain and the 34-year-old signed for Japanese side Vissel Kobe five years later, spending two years there before retiring.

 Watt came through the Arsenal academy and scored against West Brom in the League Cup on his first-team debut in 2009.